risingwavelabs/risingwave/presentation_london/presentation.md

 - TODO: Connection to Transactions?

-- CDC comes along and consumes these logs
+- CDC implementation consumes these logs
   - CDC then emits events and pushes them to e.g. Kafka
   - Example CDC implementation: Debezium